What can I expect from my Hydro sticks?

 Can my sticks break?

-In the first 10 months of continuous sales, we have had 3 sticks break that we know of so far.
-So yes, it's possible sometimes, but very rarely.
+Yes, it's possible sometimes, but very rarely.
 We make every effort to use the best materials and processes to make our sticks as strong as we can while keeping that crucial thermoplastic (woodish) type "feel" on the puck.
 This is why we don't use nylon which is too hard and dead with no "feel" on the puck and poor performance.
 We are always looking to improve our products, and we encourage customers to take advantage of our 3 month replacement warranty if they have any issues with their sticks.

 How long will my sticks or glove last?